PDrifting/CBookDraft/book.markdown

 s32 main() {
   // This shows the introduction of estimation errors
-  // with floating point values.
+  // with floating point numbers.
 You will see output
   // that often does not match what you are assigning
   // to your variables.
 There are inaccuracy problems
-  // since all Floating Point Type values cannot always
+  // with all Floating Point Types.
+Not all values
-  // be accurately represented with a standard bit
+  // can be accurately represented with a standard bit
   // pattern like the Integer Types.
+This leads to
+  // all Floating Point Types being represented with
+  // approximations of their true value.

   // All floating point values assigned during declare
   // are assumed to be double.
 You must use the F